hrefjeff/sfv/_daily_log/general.md

 4. Defending vtrigger activations without backdashing/jumping back

+# 2020-09-27

+I watched BushinMasterRD vs. Crossover's Seth.
+VT1 VS2.
+Interesting enough, I play the matchup the same way.
+Use vskill only after KD's (mainly with bushinsho).
+The thing I learned though is with YZ sHP -> EX bushinsho.
+It trades at max range with 3f-4f.

+SO NEW THING COMING UP!
+More sHP into ex palm instead of sHP into stale ass EX dash.
+Even though ex dash gets through vreversals.
+I'll probably save that when I have VTrigger 1 active.
+Also, sHP -> sHP target combo into vtrigger 1 when already active is something I never use.

 # 2020-09-24

 Watched an Infexious battle lounge replay.
 Saw a space trap I've never tried: